Sub-provincial division: Sub-provincial city

+While the separately planned city system represents an experimental approach in China's urban reform efforts, it has drawn significant criticism.
+Critics argue that this institutional framework has outlived its relevance and propose abolishing it in favor of a unified provincial tax-sharing system for municipalities.
+The system violates the principle of equal competition in a market economy by granting designated cities "privileged status", creating unfair competition among major cities and weakening the initiative of non-designated cities.
+As separately planned cities gain administrative independence from provincial planning, their economic interests gradually decouple from provincial priorities, complicating resource allocation and productivity distribution within regions and hindering regional economic integration.
+Moreover, this structure contradicts the direction of economic institutional reforms, expanding the central government's direct oversight and reviving issues of excessive centralization.
+Additionally, the system undermines standardized tax-sharing mechanisms, blurring the division of fiscal authority and administrative responsibilities between these cities and their superior governments.

 Map of sub-provincial level entries in China

 Sub-provincial municipalities

 The original 16 municipalities were renamed as the sub-provincial municipalities on 25 February 1994 by the Central Organization Committee out of the prefecture-level municipalities.
 They are mostly the capitals of the provinces in which they are located.

 Currently, there are 15 sub-provincial municipalities after Chongqing was designated direct-control:

 Chongqing was formerly a sub-provincial municipality of Sichuan until 14 March 1997, when it was made an independent municipality by splitting it out of Sichuan altogether.
 The Xinjiang Production and Construction Corps also has the powers of a sub-provincial division.

 Chengdu is the largest sub-provincial municipality.
 It has a population exceeding that of the independent municipality of Tianjin while both Harbin and Chengdu have a bigger land area than Tianjin.

 In total, there are five sub-provincial municipalities that are not themselves provincial capitals.
 These five municipalities have been designated as the "Municipalities with Independent Planning Status" (计划单列市 (計劃單列市, Jìhuá Dānliè Shì)).